dataforseo/TypeScriptClient/docs/interfaces/ISerpGoogleMapsTaskGetAdvancedResultInfo.md

 > `optional` **items**: [`BaseGoogleMapsSerpElementItem`](../classes/BaseGoogleMapsSerpElementItem.md)[]

-elements of search results found in SERP
+items of the element

 #### Defined in

-main.ts:40351
+main.ts:42174

 ***